Is narrative grief counseling all about writing?

 What’s your experience with death-grief?

-I’ve also lost several companion animals in my lifetime, including three of my own, and my current pups, Izzy and Moose, are now 14 and 15, respectively, so…
+I’ve also lost several companion animals in my lifetime (disenfranchised grief), including three of my own, and my current pups, Moose and Izzy, are now 19 and 16, respectively, so…

 What are your best traits as a therapist?